 What does it mean if my “check engine” or “service engine soon” light comes on?

 There are many sensors and computerized components that manage your vehicle’s engine performance and emissions.
 When one of these fails, the “check engine” light is illuminated.
-Although your car may seem to run fine, it is important to have the issue addressed to prevent long-term problems.
-Also if the engine light is “flashing” it means there is damage being done to the catalytic convertor and you should have it checked asap.
+Although your car may seem to run fine, it is important to address the issue to prevent long-term problems.
+Also, if the engine light is “flashing,” it means there is damage being done to the catalytic converter should have it checked asap.

 How often should I rotate my tires?

 Most manufacturers recommend you rotate your tires every 10,000 Km.

 My car smells funny but it is running fine, should I be worried?

 The moment your vehicle begins emitting an odor, it is time to bring it into the shop.
 There are certain smells that mean different things and can signal almost anything.
 From a stuck brake caliper and overheated engine to a leak in the fuel system or an electrical short.